 scoring.
 Yankee Stadium public address man Bob Sheppard misses the game

-due to a hip injury – it’s the first time that the announcer has missed an
+due to a hip injury – it’s the first time that Sheppard has missed an

-opener since he began his gig in the PA booth in 1951, a period of 55 years
+opener since he began his announcing gig in 1951, a period of 55 years

 or 20,083 days.

-2004: Mike Mussina records his 200th career victory as the Yankees defeat the White Sox 5-4 at home.
+2004: Mike Mussina records his 200th career victory as the Yankees defeat the White Sox.

 1998: Andy Pettitte pitches the Yankees to a 3-1 win against the A’s‚